Ulysses S. Grant

 —San Diego Tribune

-E-book edition: Ulysses S Grant: Memoirs and Selected Letters is available for the Kindle, Google Books, and iPad (through iTunes), and will soon be available for Kobo, Nook, and Sony Reader.
+E-book edition: Ulysses S Grant: Memoirs and Selected Letters is available for the Kindle, Google Books, iPad (through iTunes), Nook, Kobo, and Sony Reader.

 Twenty years after Appomattox, the Civil War's greatest general fought his last campaign against death and time.
 Stricken by cancer as his family faced financial ruin, Ulysses S. Grant wrote his Personal Memoirs to secure their future, and in doing so won for himself a unique place in American letters.
 Acclaimed by readers as diverse as Mark Twain, Matthew Arnold, Gertrude Stein, and Edmund Wilson, the Personal Memoirs demonstrates the intelligence, intense determination, and laconic modesty that made Grant the Union's foremost commander.
 This Library of America volume also includes 174 letters written by Grant from 1839 to 1865.
 Many of them are to his wife, Julia, and offer an intimate view of their affectionate and enduring marriage; others, addressed to fellow generals, government officials, and his congressional patron Elihu B. Washburne, provide a fascinating contemporary perspective on the events that would later figure in the Memoirs.